gbdev/pandocs/content/The_Cartridge_Header.md

 When using a MBC2 chip $00 must be specified in this entry, even though the MBC2 includes a built-in RAM of 512 x 4 bits.

-*) No licenced game makes use of this option.
-Exact behavour is unknown.
+*) No licensed cartridge makes use of this option.
+Exact behaviour is unknown.

 ### 014A - Destination Code